 Applied Biomedical Health Bsc (Hons) (with Foundation Year)UCAS Code: C681|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

-Applied Biomedical Health at Liverpool Hope encompasses a comprehensive and integrated knowledge of key bioscience subjects focused on gaining a biomedical understanding of the human body and the factors which affect human health and the manifestation of diseases.
-The key subject areas include anatomy and physiology, cell and molecular biology, biochemistry, genetics, immunology, medical microbiology, health and wellbeing, exercise science and clinical nutrition, as related to human health, disease and treatment.
-Undertaking this degree at Liverpool Hope will enable you to develop a range of standard and applied laboratory, specialist practical and transferable skills that will prepare you for lifelong learning, postgraduate study or a wide range of employment opportunities in the biomedical sciences including research.
+Applied Biomedical Health at Liverpool Hope encompasses a comprehensive and integrated knowledge of key science subjects focused on gaining a biomedical understanding of the human body and the factors which affect human health and the manifestation of diseases.
+The key subject areas include human biology, health and wellbeing, exercise science and clinical nutrition, as related to human health, disease and treatment/interventions.
+Undertaking this degree at Liverpool Hope will enable you to develop a range of standard and applied laboratory, specialist practical and transferable skills that will prepare you for lifelong learning, postgraduate study or a wide range of employment opportunities in health and science-based jobs such as: the health sector, biomedical sciences and research.

 Based within the School of Health Sciences, you will be able to pursue the areas of science which interest you most in the multi-million pound Health Sciences Building and its dedicated and well-equipped teaching labs and research spaces.
 You will be taught by widely published, research-active academics, who will bring you an enhanced learning experience and facilitate your scholarly development.
 Small-size, student-centered teaching sessions are a feature at Liverpool Hope and you will benefit from this through greater opportunities for practical work and the application of knowledge to real-world scenarios.